Ratapong Sirisanont: Golden Bears era

 After graduating from Bolles School in 1997, Sirisanont moved to Berkeley, California to attend college at the University of California, Berkeley.
 He was also a member of the swimming and diving team for the California Golden Bears under head coach Nort Thornton.
 In 1999, Sirisanont became the first swimmer in Southeast Asia to earn two Pac-10 Championship titles in the 200 m breaststroke and 400 m individual medley.

 When Thailand hosted the 1998 Asian Games in Bangkok, Sirisanont was expected to defend his titles in both 200 and 400 m individual medley.
 Before the start of the Games, he was rumored to be sick, and may lose his chances of claiming another gold medal because of failure to meet expectations from the SEA Games one year earlier.
 According to his Chinese coach, he had an allergy upon returning from the United States, and he went to get some medicine.
-Despite of his media allegations, Sirisanont won only a silver and bronze medal in his home nation.
+Despite his media allegations, Sirisanont won only a silver and bronze medal in his home nation.
 He lost both of his titles to Japan's Takahiro Mori (400 m individual medley) and China's Xiong Guoming (200 m individual medley), who rivaled him in Hiroshima four years earlier.

 At the 2000 Summer Olympics in Sydney, Sirisanont drastically shortened his program, swimming only in the 200 m breaststroke.
 Because he made poor decisions to drop most of his events, including the 200 and 400 m individual medley, Sirisanont delivered his worst Olympic feat with a forty-first-place effort on the morning prelims, finishing in a time of 2:23.95.